 Choose your coursework wisely — it should map to your career goal to help increase your starting salary and job opportunities.

 There is no one-size-fits-all model for a graduate education.
-Many programs come in various forms, each with its own benefits.
+Master's programs come in various forms, each with its own benefits.
 Here are some of the most common questions you should ask when researching your master’s in management and leadership:

 You can finish a typical master’s in management and leadership degree program in 18 months to two years if you choose to study full time.
 Accelerated programs are also available to help you finish more quickly.